EUMASTERHPC2526-TEAM-8/hpc-benchmark-toolkit/monitoring/QUICKSTART.md

 ## Prerequisites

-- Docker on my laptop
+- Docker on my laptop needed to verify the correct execution
 - SSH access to MeluXina (key + username)
 - Python 3.x (I use a venv) with psutil and prometheus_client